happner/tracey/Readme.md

 ```
 ##TODO

-- create linux service file
-- have tracey run all tests in a folder, as opposed to running a test script
 - sort out where the metrics go with new benchmarket, as a plugin
 - create a non-docker version o fthe runner for ARM devices
-- bad path /usr/src/app/test/reports - need to change

 ## License